-- Neglect by Self or Others: inadequate food, malnourishment, dehydration, untreated medical conditions, misuse of medication, and unsafe housing - Financial Indicators: misuse of funds, unusual activity in bank account, checks cased by others, suspicious changes in ownership, unpaid bills, missing belongings, lottery scams, and telemarketers - Mental Suffering: fear, agitation, confusion, severe depression, or other forms of serious emotional distress that is brought about by threats, harassment, or other forms of intimidating behavior - Physical Injuries: cuts, bruises, burns, unexplained injuries, physical restraints, evidence of sexual abuse, and deprivation of food and water - Untreated Medical Conditions: lingering illnesses, ignored injuries, or general decline in health - Isolation: prevention of receipt of mail, phone calls, visitors, or contact with other concerned persons - Abandonment: being left alone and unable to provide the basic necessities of daily living
+- Neglect by Self or Others: inadequate food, malnourishment, dehydration, untreated medical conditions, misuse of medication and unsafe housing - Financial Indicators: misuse of funds, unusual bank account activity, checks cashed by others, suspicious changes in ownership, unauthorized account changes and real estate transactions, unpaid bills and missing belongings - Mental Suffering: fear, agitation, confusion, severe depression, or other forms of serious emotional distress that is brought about by threats, harassment or other forms of intimidating behavior - Physical Injuries: cuts, bruises, burns, unexplained injuries, physical restraints, evidence of sexual abuse and deprivation of food and water - Untreated Medical Conditions: lingering illnesses, ignored injuries or general decline in health - Isolation: prevention of receipt of mail, phone calls, visitors or contact with other concerned persons - Abandonment: being left alone and unable to provide the basic necessities of daily living

 Emotional and financial abuse may offer fewer visual clues, so these forms of abuse often are more difficult to identify.
-Emotional abuse may be carried out through denial of phone calls, visitors or mail, and threats that cause fear, anxiety or depression.
-Financial abuse often involves misused funds, unauthorized account changes and real estate transactions, or missing belongings.
+Emotional abuse may be carried out through threats that cause fear, anxiety, or depression.
+Financial abuse can be accomplished through scams including but not limited to the IRS scam, romance scam, and the Grandparent scam where clients are asked to make a payment through prepaid gift cards or pay fees for prizes and/or foreign lotteries.

-Advocates for our community Requirements for mandated reporting
+Advocates for our community

-To ensure that all of our community members are safe, everyone must be responsible for reporting suspected abuse.
+Requirements for mandated reporting To ensure that all of our community members are safe, everyone must be responsible for reporting suspected abuse.
 Additionally, anyone who has full- or part-time custody or care of an elderly or dependent adult is required to serve as a mandated reporter and immediately report suspected abuse or neglect.
-Other professionals required to report abuse include social workers, members of the clergy, health care practitioners, financial institutions, advocacy groups, and fire department personnel.
+Other professionals required to report abuse include social workers, members of the clergy, health care practitioners, financial institutions, advocacy groups and fire department personnel.
+The identity of a person who makes an abuse report is kept confidential and cannot be released.

-For more information about the Human Services Agency's Adult Protective Services program, call (866) 904-9362 between 8:00 a.m. and 5:00 p.m.
-To confidentially report adult abuse, call the Child & Elder Abuse 24-Hour Hotline at (805) 654-3200.
+For more information about the Human Services Agency's Adult Protective Services program, call 866-904-9362 between 8 a.m. and 5 p.m.
+To confidentially report adult abuse, call the Child & Elder Abuse 24-Hour Hotline at 805-654-3200.